 Entrepreneurs working in the hospitality sector should research how GST affects their sector.

 To expand your portfolio, it is always a good idea to consider various investment alternatives.
 Thus, you reduce your risk and maximize your rewards.
 You can make investments in safer options like fixed deposits and government bonds.
 Consider investing in stocks if you have a high-risk tolerance.
 One of the rapidly growing investment opportunities is P2P lending.
-The fixed maturity peer-to-peer investment plan from LenDenClub offers up to 10–12%* annual returns on your investment.
+100% investors have earned between 10 to 12% p.a. based on returns earned in Sep., Oct., and Nov.
+2022.